sound

 In Schopenhauer’s The World as Will and Idea, the philosopher takes on the question of art, and reserves for the art of sound — of music — its highest order.
 Whereas most human art is a copy of the phenomena of the world, only the art of sound has its origins in the will, the substance of the universe itself. music as will

 [1] “Sound is the basic matter of the primordial world.”
-This quote has been attributed to Marius Schneider, 1903–1982, who compared the origin myths and symbolism across the world’s written and oral traditions, where he discovered this common theme.
+This quote has been attributed to Marius Schneider, 1903–1982, who compared the origin myths and symbolism across the world’s written and oral traditions.
+He found this common theme.